2019 Update: Generac XG8000E is no longer on sale. Check out the newer Generac GP8000E 8000-watt generator instead!

-Generac XG8000E comes with many of the standard features found in portable generators plus a few extra which I think you’ll like (I’ll get to those in just a moment).
-Following through and purchasing this generator can save you time and hassle on your next RV trip.
+Generac XG8000E comes with many of the standard features found in portable generators plus a few extras which I think you’ll like (I’ll get to those in just a moment).
+Following through and purchasing this generator can save you a lot of headaches next time the power outage hits your area.
 Let’s get down to the nitty-gritty details and find out if this is the right generator for you.

 Features of Generac XG8000E